Below is a step by step procedure to convert Weaver II (pro) and Aspen sites to Weaver Xtreme.

 a- Database backup

 First Download a full backup of your site including the database.
 There is really no risk in the conversion process, but some of it involves making permanent changes in the database so you are always better safe than sorry.
+If you cloned your site, this step isn’t really necessary.

 b- Settings file